Finglas/blog/content/2016/pulling-the-plug-on-date-time-parsing.md

 Title: Pulling the Plug on Date Time Parsing
 Date: 2016-03-30 06:49
 Author: Shaun Finglas
-Tags: testing, http://schemas.google.com/blogger/2008/kind#post, programming, unit-testing
+Tags: testing, programming, unit-testing
-Slug: pulling-the-plug-on-date-time-parsing
+Slug: 2016/03/pulling-plug-on-date-time-parsing

 Date/time logic is hard.
 Throw in time zones along with daylight saving and it's even harder.
 Recently a suite of tests that had happily been